 Allows you to systematically think through the need for a decision and to develop a common understanding with all those involved.
 Principle: a decision is good if it has a purpose and meets the requirements of the "subject" as well as the "people" involved

-Playing cards with ten questions that make it possible to systematically think through each decision needed.
-Usable with the Decision Canvas or independently of it.
+Playing cards with the ten questions of the Decision Canvas that make it possible to systematically think through each decision need.
+You may use the Decision Canvas to visualize the answers.
 Principle: Obtain unbiased information through open questions

 Helps - similar to a user story - to formulate a need for a decision and to specify it as a small meaningful story.
 Principle: bring the need for decision "to the point" and make it communicable